mlevatich/Abelon/notes/story/narrative.md

 **Roam:** Interacting with Elaine prompts you only to shake her, which does nothing.
 The player comes across the campfire with sleeping comrades in front of some stone reliefs.
 You can examine things around camp, go to bed, or select the dialogue option "kill them", if Elaine has not been carried to camp.

 If you return to Elaine after having found the camp, you can optionally carry her to the camp, which results in different dialogue in 1-2, increased Elaine impression, and use of elaine in battle 1-2.
-It also locks the player out of the bad path, as Elaine cannot be left behind.

 **Talk:** If you go to bed, the game fades to black.
 Abelon speaks to the player as ???, and the game transitions to 1-2.
 If you instead choose "kill them", Abelon slowly positions himself next to the camp, and begins drawing his sword, when the game cuts to black.
 Abelon speaks to the player as ???, and the game transitions to 1-5-a.

 ## 1-2: Dense forest

-TODO: ROUGH DRAFT

 If you choose instead to go to sleep, you are woken up by Kath because wolves are circling.
 It's dawn.
 The other two have gone, because Lester woke up early and didn't feel like sitting around camp near Abelon.
 The subtext is that Lester hates Abelon.
 Abelon and Kath fend off the wolves.
 Elaine arrives; the dead wolf alerted her that there were people nearby, and she followed the blood and tracks to the conflict.
 She thanks the knights for dealing with the wolf chasing her, then collapses.